zanemilo/Dijjon/READ ME.md

-This is the official documentation for Dijjon Beta V 51920232004.
+This is the official documentation for Dijjon Beta.
-READ ME Last Updated on 6/22/23
+READ ME Last Updated on 1/5/2024